benjiec/tangle-coral/README.md

 PYTHONPATH=. python3 scripts/data/ncbi-download.py data/genomes_ref.txt
 ```

+Genome sequences are large.
+The above scripts store them in
+`ncbi-downloads/ncbi-dataset`.
+You can symlink a different volume (e.g. an
+external drive) to that path.

 ## Workflow and Scripts

-The general workflow looks like the following, starting with a KEGG pathway
+The general workflow looks like the following

-module and the HMM profiles for orthologs for that module
+  * Create a HMM database for a KEGG module

-  * Detect Proteins using ortholog profile HMMs: HMM search plus refinement
+  * Detect proteins using the module specific HMM database
-  * Classify Proteins: hmmscan
+  * Classify detected proteins using the full KEGG HMM database
+  * Filter reference proteins (those from NCBI) by module specific HMM database then classify using the full KEGG HMM database
+  * Assign proteins to KO numbers, and generate list of putative proteins lacking definitive assignment
-  * Cluster Proteins: MMSeqs2
+  * Cluster assigned and putative proteins
-  * Generate MSAs: Muscle
+  * Generate MSA for each cluster
-  * Finish Protein Sequences

 The following instructions use "m00009", which is the KEGG module M00009
 describing the TCA cycle.
 Replace this number with other module IDs as
 appropriate.

--### Generating Query .hmm for a KEGG Module
+### Create a HMM database for a KEGG module

 Use `hmmfetch` to create a smaller HMM database for the KOs of a module.
 Use
 the following naming convention but change the module ID: `data/m00009_ko.hmm`.